tonsky/tonsky.github.io/_posts/2018-09-17-disenchantment.md

 ## Business won’t care

 Neither will users.
 They are only learned to expect what we can provide.
-We (engineers) say every Android app takes 350 Mb?
+We (engineers) say every Android app takes 350 MB?
 Ok, they’ll live with that.
 We say we can’t give them smooth scrolling?
 Ok, they’ll live with a phone that stutter.
 We say “if it doesn’t work, reboot”?
 They’ll reboot.
 After all, they have no choice.

 There’s no competition either.
 Everybody is building the same slow, bloated, unreliable products.
 Occasional jump forward in quality does bring competitive advantage (iPhone/iOS vs other smartphones, Chrome vs other browsers) and forces everybody to regroup, but not for long.